waltlenu/blog/content/posts/favicon.md

 - Favicon
 - Webhosting
 ---
-Back when I was a sysadmin for various webhosting companies I always hated the hundreds of thousands of error log lines complaining about missing favicons:
+Back when I was a sysadmin for various web hosting companies I always hated the hundreds of thousands of error log lines complaining about missing favicons:
 ```
 [Thu Mar 21 14:07:40 2013] [error] [client xxx.xxx.xxx.xxx] File does not exist: /var/www/html/favicon.ico
 ```
 While, yes, you can configure the webserver to ignore those messages, I always wished webmasters|developers|clients would simply add them, even only a 0-byte file:
 ` > /var/www/html/favicon.ico`
-I don't like generating work for others, so I used a [Favicon Generator](https://realfavicongenerator.net) and placed them in the `/static` subdir:
+I don't like generating work for others, so I used a [Favicon Generator](https://realfavicongenerator.net) and placed them in the `/static` subdirectory:
 ```
 static
 ├── android-chrome-192x192.png